|

 Total 225 Hours

-If you were a licensed residential appraiser before January 1, 2015 and wish to upgrade to general certification then you may satisfy the educational requirements for the Certified General credential by completing the following additional educational hours:
+**Class hours may be obtained only where: (1) the minimum length of the educational offering is at least 15 hours; and (2) the individual successfully completes a proctored, closed-book final examination pertinent to that educational offering.
+If you are a licensed residential appraiser and wish to upgrade to general certification, then you may satisfy the educational requirements for the Certified General credential by completing the following additional educational hours:

 General Appraiser Market Analysis and Highest and Best Use 15 Hours